No products in the cart.

 If you plan to go back to work while you are still breastfeeding, a double electric pump is a no-brainer.
 It’s a particularly wise investment if you will be exclusively pumping or if this is your first child and you are planning for more in the future.
 It will undoubtedly become one of the more useful tools in your parenting arsenal!

 Breastfeeding is a natural, unique, and rewarding experience for most families.
-Some will struggle and some won’t, every experience is unique.
+Some will struggle and some won’t, every experience is unique, and every baby is unique.
+What worked for your first child might not be the same for your second.
 Should you decide to pump, keep in mind that a pump cannot replace skin-to-skin contact and all the benefits to mom and baby that come with it.
 Enjoy your pregnancy and when you start thinking about breastfeeding make sure you do your research.
 Take the time to really consider which pump fits you and your baby’s needs.
+Also check into the company that you wish to buy from.
+Not all pumps advertised have a class II license, especially ones on line.
+If the pump is available in stores, or has an actual brand and website it is likely legit.
+Online platforms have less stringent rules about selling proper class II devices.
+Quality might cost a bit more up front, however it will likely save you in the long run.
+Reputable companies will offer a multi year warranty so check that out as well.
 And buy when the time is right.
-Breast pumps don’t usually go on sale and waiting until after you have your baby won’t change that.
+Breast pumps don’t often go on sale and waiting until after you have your baby won’t change that.